 Gauge your own endurance.
 While focusing on your dog’s status on the course, don’t lose sight of your own status.
 If you get over-tired, over-heated, or dehydrated, stop and take a break!

 When running an agility course, the faster, the better.
 But when learning how to run a course, slow is good!
 Introduce your dog to one obstacle at a time.
 Master that one before moving on.
 Start with a simpler task, like a low jump.
 Once your dog is comfortable with this, tackle another obstacle, perhaps a weave or tunnel.

 Keep training sessions short.
 Dogs have limited attention spans and long sessions can be frustrating for you both.
 Also, older dogs tire more quickly than younger pups.
 Try exercising for 10–15 minutes at a time.

-Agility training can be demanding but remember that it should also be enjoyable for you and your dog so keep it fun!
-Play a little!
-Have a treat!
-Share a hug!
-And be healthier while you do it!
+Agility training can be demanding but remember that it should also be enjoyable for you and your dog – so keep it fun!
+Play a little, have a treat, share a hug!
+And you will both be healthier as a result.